Many people invest in composite bonding to improve their smile – but what happens after treatment matters just as much as the procedure itself.

 Water flossers and gentle mouthwashes can be useful additions, especially for patients who struggle with traditional floss.
 Avoid alcohol-heavy rinses if you experience gum sensitivity.

-When Cleaning Isn’t Enough on Its Own
+When Cleaning Isn’t Enough On Its Own

 Good daily cleaning should keep composite bonding smooth and comfortable.